Quebec Superior Court hears final arguments in class action over at-home learning

 The government’s closing arguments will be heard in court on Friday.

-Thursday’s daily COVID-19 numbers include 1,368 new cases and 39 more deaths and 1,264 patients in hospital for complications related to the virus — a number Legault said is too high.
+Thursday’s daily COVID-19 numbers include 1,368 new cases, 39 more deaths and 1,264 patients in hospital for complications related to the virus — a number Legault said is too high.

 The current total number of infected people in Quebec stands at to 258,698.
 COVID-19 has claimed the lives of 9,667 Quebecers to date.